DataDog/documentation/content/en/cloud_cost_management/aws.md

 ### Configure access to the Cost and Usage Report

-Configure AWS to ensure Datadog has permissions to access the CUR and the S3 bucket it is stored in by [creating a policy][5] using the following JSON:
+[Create a policy][5] in AWS to ensure Datadog has permissions to access the CUR and the S3 bucket it is stored in.
+Use the following JSON:

 {{< code-block lang="yaml" collapsible="true" >}}
 {